ashkitten/g933-utils/README.md

 # Hacking

 There is a Wireshark lua script in the `notes` directory that provides better parsing for the HID++ protocol that this and other Logitech devices use.
+Link this script into your `~/.config/wireshark/plugins` directory, and wireshark should load it automatically.

 # Support Me